New Maradona

 New Maradona or New Diego was a title given by the press and public to promising Argentine football players in reference (and reverence) to Diego Maradona as a benchmark.
 Since Maradona retired, fans had been anticipating someone to lead the Argentina national team to a World Cup final, like Maradona did in 1986 and 1990.
-As a consequence, very talented youngsters were quickly labeled as the New Maradona (for example Lionel Messi or Juan Román Riquelme), sometimes without any similarity in playing style (such as Franco Di Santo).
-The New Maradonas were predominantly players in attacking or advanced playmaking roles — forwards, wingers, or attacking midfielders.
-The term gradually fell out of use after Lionel Messi successfully managed to lead Argentina to World Cup finals in 2014 and 2022, winning it in the latter, arguably emulating and surpassing Maradona to become the most successful Argentine footballer ever.
+As a consequence, very talented youngsters were quickly labeled as the New Maradona.
+Originally it was Diego Latorre who was said to be the New Maradona.
+Since then, a number of top-draw Argentine footballers have been slated as the New Maradona.
+The likes of Ariel Ortega, Pablo Aimar, Gabriel Omar Batistuta and Javier Pedro Saviola all had been said to be the “New Maradona” early on in their career, but none of them could live up to the expectations.

+In recent years, the now-retired Sergio Aguero and Inter Miami's Lionel Messi have been labeled as the “New Maradona”.

 Lionel Messi

 Career comparisons

 Lionel Messi has been named as the "New Maradona" by Maradona himself.

-Lionel Messi has universally been considered as Maradona's successor which earned him the title, an assertion supported by Maradona himself.
+Lionel Messi has universally been considered as Maradona's successor, which earned him the title, an assertion supported by Maradona himself.
 Like Maradona, Messi won the FIFA World Youth Championship, in 2005 with Argentina, and won the Golden Ball.
 Coincidentally, both players made their national debut against Hungary.
 Messi would make his debut in the FIFA World Cup in 2006 against Serbia and Montenegro, coming on as a substitute in the 74th minute.
 Maradona, who was in attendance, was shown erupting with joy as Messi entered the pitch.
 Messi would provide a goal and an assist, becoming the youngest World Cup goalscorer in Argentinian history.
+On October 14, 2006, in a match against Recreativo Huelva, Lionel Messi scored a goal with his hand, which made people draw comparisons to the Hand of God goal scored by Maradona against England in the 1986 FIFA World Cup.

 Already frequently compared to Maradona, Messi proved their similarity when he nearly replicated two of his most famous goals in 2007.
 On 18 April, he scored a goal against Getafe CF, which was very similar to Maradona's Goal of the Century, scored against England in the 1986 World Cup.
 The world's sports press exploded with Maradona comparisons, and the Spanish press labeled Messi "Messidona".
 Two months later, on 9 June, in a league match against RCD Espanyol, Messi scored a goal using his hand, which drew comparisons to the Hand of God goal scored by Maradona in the same World Cup match.
-On 12 March 2013, in a Champions league match against A.C.
-Milan, Messi scored a goal that once again drew further comparisons between himself and Maradona, due to the similarity with Maradona's famous goal against Greece in the 1994 FIFA World Cup.
+On 12 March 2013, in a Champions League match against A.C.
+Milan, Messi scored a goal that once again drew further comparisons between himself and Maradona due to the similarity with Maradona's famous goal against Greece in the 1994 FIFA World Cup.

 As his career progressed, Messi proved his similarity beyond all previous contenders to the "New Maradona" moniker, establishing himself as the best player Argentina had produced since Maradona.